jfmartinz/ResourceHub/CONTRIBUTING.md

 Please adhere to and review our [Code Of Conduct](https://github.com/jfmartinz/ResourceHub/blob/main/CODE_OF_CONDUCT.md).

 ## Important Rules

 To ensure a smooth experience, please follow these important rules:

-1. **Relevance**: Make sure that the resource you're adding matches the category.
-Web development resources go in the web development category, UI/UX design resources in the UI/UX design category, and so on.
+1. **Relevance:** Ensure that the resource you're adding aligns with the appropriate category.
+Web development resources belong in the web development category, UI/UX design resources in the UI/UX design category, and so forth.
 2. **Use the PR Template:** When you create a pull request (PR), please make sure to carefully follow and review the provided PR template.
-This will help facilitate smooth collaboration.
+This ensures a structured and efficient collaboration process.

-3. **How to Add a Resource**:
+### How to Add a Resource

    **URL Format**: When adding a resource, follow this format: